Parc Logístic (Barcelona Metro)

-Parc Logístic is a Barcelona Metro station, in the Zona Franca district of Barcelona.
+Parc Logístic (/ca/) is a Barcelona Metro station, in the Zona Franca district of Barcelona.
 The station is served by line L9.

 The station is located underneath the intersection of Avinguda Parc Logístic and the carrer de Número Vint i Cinc.
 There are two entrances at the same intersection, which serve a below ground ticket hall.
 The two 108 m long side platforms are at a lower level.
+In 2024, it was the fifth least used station of the Barcelona Metro network, with 230,034 users.

 The station was opened in 2016, at the time of the extension of line L9 from Zona Universitaria station to Aeroport T1 station.